Machine Learning Engineer Portfolio: The Complete Guide (Projects, Structure & Templates)

 Code quality Single script Modular src/, tests/, CI pipeline

-The software engineers who land machine learning engineering roles fastest are not the ones who spend months studying ML theory.
-They are the ones who take what they already know like APIs, infra, clean code, and wrap it around ML models to ship production systems.
+The engineers who land MLE roles fastest are not the ones who spend months studying theory.
+They are the ones who wrap ML models inside real systems with APIs, infra, and clean code and ship them.

 The five projects below are organized into three tiers.
-Each tier builds on the last, and together they cover the full range of what hiring managers want to see — foundational ML competency, production and MLOps maturity, and at least one advanced project that makes your profile genuinely hard to ignore.
+Each tier builds on the last, and together they cover the full range of what hiring managers want to see: foundational ML competency, production and MLOps maturity, and at least one advanced project that makes your profile genuinely hard to ignore.
 Use messy, real-world datasets from Kaggle or UCI.
 Pull from live APIs where you can.
-The goal is to show that you can handle data the way it actually arrives in production, not the way it looks in a tutorial.
+The goal is to show that you can handle data the way it actually arrives in production.

 Tier 1: Foundational ML Projects (Quick Wins)

-These projects establish that you understand the core of machine learning engineering projects across different problem types.
+These projects establish that you understand the core of ML across different problem types.
 Pick two or three from this tier for variety, and make sure each one has a deployed endpoint, not just a trained model sitting in a repo.

 1. Supervised Learning: House Price Regression or Spam Classification

 Build a regression model using XGBoost and add SHAP values to explain predictions.
-This matters because explainability is increasingly a job requirement, not a bonus.
+Explainability is increasingly a job requirement, not a bonus.
 Deploy it as a FastAPI endpoint and document the feature importance in your README.
 Frame the outcome in business terms: “Predicted sale prices within 6% error, reducing manual appraisal time by half.”

 2. Unsupervised Learning: Customer Segmentation